norseto/vsc-feature/README.md

 ### Options
 - version - Set version to install.
 Default is "latest"

+## terraform-tools
+Some tools not installed with official terraform feature.
+### Options
+- tfmigrate - Set version of [tfmigrate](https://github.com/minamijoyo/tfmigrate) to install.
+Default is "latest"
+- tfdocs - Set version of [terraform-docs](https://github.com/terraform-docs/terraform-docs) to install.
+Default is "latest"

 ---
 ## Include these features in your project's devcontainer